MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nn-uiautomationclient-iuiautomationandcondition.md

 <a href="https://msdn.microsoft.com/6868fae6-74fb-4133-8dc5-73ce5f8a6f7b">GetChildren</a>
 </td>
 <td align="left" width="63%">
-Retrieves the conditions that make up this condition.
+Retrieves the conditions that make up this "and" condition.

 </td>
 </tr>